-Undergraduates with term-only licences may be allowed to return to College a few days before their occupation agreement begins.
+Undergraduates with term-only licences (24-weeks) may be allowed to return to College a few days before their occupation agreement begins.
 The relevant dates will be available at the beginning of each academic year.
-Junior Members who are on courses with extended terms must make arrangements with the Personal Assistant to the Home Bursar if they need to return before the start of the licence period.
+Junior Members who are on courses with extended terms must make arrangements with the Assistant Home Bursar emily.meeson@new.ox.ac.uk if they need to return before the start of the licence period.
+Applications should be submitted via a vacation residence form.